British Open 2019

 The quality of the field at Ballyliffin will soon come to light but there is another event on the horizon that will top even Tiger appearing in Inishowen.

-The British Open at Portrush is only 18 months away and already talk has intensified of record spectator numbers.
+The British Open at Portrush is only one month away and already talk has intensified of record spectator numbers.

 A trip to Portrush recently gave an insight into the level of work already taking place at this historic course.
 Two new holes have been developed and every hole on the course is undertaking improvement works.
 The sight of perfectly riveted bunkers is something to behold as all links golf enthusiasts can attest to.